PseudonymTim1/.p3s-vscode-support/README.md

 # .p3s-VsCode-Support
-Adds support for .p3s (Postal 3 Script's) in vscode!
+Adds basic syntax highlighting support for .p3s (Postal 3 Script's) in vscode!

 //////////////
 How To Install: